wdibi/Pivot/README.md

     + [Sample Program](#sample-program)

 ## Introduction
-Pivot is a programming language that combines the likeness of modern languages with functional languages such as Awk, F#, and Erlang.
+This is Pivot, a programming language designed to combine the simplicity of modern languages with the capabilities of functional languages.
+Inspired by languages like Awk, F#, Erlang, and JS, Pivot takes an impure approach with the mindset of removing the limitations of similar languages.

+Pivot is created by Will DiBiagio, Jigar Swaminarayan, Manny Barreto, Nicolas Raymundo.

 ## Features
-* Dynamically typed
+* Statically typed except for the auto type, `_`
-* Weakly typed
+* Strongly typed
 * Scripting
 * Impure functional language
-* add...

 ## Types
 Primitive Types